ukasz1/MongoDB-ToDo-Awesome-List/README.md

 ## Further development
 - Every item could receive a progress bar.
 It can be a graphical presentation of advancement status.

-## Run project
+## Project run
-To run the project please clone this repository, open it, then open your command line and go with <code>npm start</code>.
+To run the project please clone this repository, open it, then open your command line and go with <code>npm install</code> and <code>npm start</code> at the end.
 The project should run in the browser on <i>localhost:3000</i>.